-The intuition behind Algorithm~\ref{alg:worst-direction-validation} is simple: we seek a direction $v$ in which shifts in $X$ make the given nonconformity score $\scoreest$ large, then guarantee coverage for shifts in that direction and, via the distributionally robust confidence set $C_{f,\hat{\rho}}$ the procedure returns, any future distributional shift for which the distribution $P_{\textup{new}}$ of scores $\score(X, Y)$ satisfies $\fdiv{P_{\textup{new}}}{P_0} \le \hat{\rho}$.
-Because we need only solve a single M-estimation problem---rather than a large sample of direction $v$ as in Alg.~\ref{alg:rho-selection-procedure}---the estimation methodology is more computationally efficient.

-\subsubsection{Population-level consistency of the worst direction}
+\subsection{Population-level consistency of the worst direction}

-The consistency of Procedure~\ref{alg:worst-direction-validation} or a similar M-estimation procedure seeking worst directions requires strong assumptions, somewhat oppositional to the distribution-free coverage we seek (though again we still have the distributionally robust protections).
-Yet it is still of interest to understand conditions under which the method~\ref{alg:worst-direction-validation} is consistent; as we show here, in examples such as the heteroskedastic regression (Ex.~\ref{example:heterogeneous-regression}), this holds.
+The consistency of Algorithm~\ref{alg:worst-direction-validation} with the adequate worst-direction estimation procedure $\mc{M}$ requires strong assumptions, somewhat oppositional to the distribution-free coverage we seek (though again we still have the distributionally robust protections).
+Yet it is still of interest to understand conditions under which Alg.~\ref{alg:worst-direction-validation} is consistent; as we show here, in examples such as heteroskedastic regression (Ex.~\ref{example:heterogeneous-regression}), this holds.
 We turn to our assumptions.